DataSynth vs Tamr

 What is this tool?

-DataSynth generates synthetic datasets for AI training while ensuring privacy.
+DataSynth generates privacy-safe synthetic datasets for AI and machine learning training and testing.

 How much does it cost?